siemens/embb/doc/tutorial/tutorial.template.md

 ### <a name="sec_mtapi_cpp_interface"></a>C++ Interface

-provides C++ wrappers for the MTAPI C interface.
-The full interface provides functions for all MTAPI releated tasks and supports heterogeneous systems.
-For ease of use a simpler version for SMP systems is provided.
+As mentioned previously, EMB² provides C++ wrappers for the MTAPI C interface.
+The full interface provides functions for all MTAPI releated tasks and even supports heterogeneous systems.
+For ease of use, a simpler version for SMP systems is also provided.

 #### Full Interface

-The signature of the action function for the C++ interface is the same as in the C interface:
+The signature of an action function for the C++ interface is the same as for the C interface:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_cpp.cc:mtapi_cpp_action_signature}